 We are situated in the Southern Barossa just north west of Williamstown, a stones throw from the Whispering Wall reservoir.
 The 32 acre vineyard is planted on perfect Shiraz dirt, friable red clay over limestone.
 The vineyard plantings include Shiraz, Montepulciano and Aglianico.
 The southern end of the valley is recognized as the “cooler” end of the valley, with slightly lower temperatures and longer ripening periods to develop flavours.

 What are we about?

-Our aim is to produce premium wines showcasing not only the Barossa but each little patch of dirt where we source grapes from.
+Our aim is to produce fruit driven wines with elegance and texture that reflect the vineyards they are sourced from.
 We aim to make balanced wines so they can be consumed as young wines, but will also become interesting and enjoyable older wines.
 So that really means you can enjoy them now, but we are confident our wines have the potential to cellar if you have the patience.
 Our first vintage was in 2006 where we started with our Barossa Valley Shiraz.
-We now have a range of wines that showcase different varieties from the Barossa Valley and an Adelaide Hills Pinot Gris.
+We now have a range of wines that showcase different varieties and vineyards from the Barossa Valley and an Adelaide Hills Pinot Gris.

 Awards & Recognition

-In 2013 and 2014 Purple Hands Wines was awarded a 5 star rating by James Halliday Wine Companion, and Purple Hands Wines was rated in the top 10 new wineries in the 2013 edition of the Wine Companion book.
-2015 saw Purple Hands Wines transition into a 5 red star winery.
-This is awarded to wineries ‘regularly producing wines of exemplary quality and typicity.
-Will have at least two wines rated at 95 points or above, and had a five-star rating for the previous two years.’
+In 2013 Purple Hands Wines was first entered into the James Halliday Wine Companion book and was awarded a 5 star rating and included in the top 10 new 5 star wineries.
+2015 saw Purple Hands Wines transition into a red 5 star winery.
+This is awarded to wineries ‘regularly producing wines of exemplary quality and typicity and who have at least two wines rated at 95 points or above, and had a five-star rating for the previous two years.’
 That places us in the top 10% of wineries listed on Wine Companion.